Before You Go Extinct

 Before You Go Extinct (きみの絶滅する前に, Kimi ni Zetsumetsu suru Mae ni) is a Japanese anthology manga series written by Takashi Ushiroyato and illustrated by Kanato Abiko.
 It was serialized on Kodansha's Comic Days website in May 2024.

+Plot

+Each chapter centers on different creatures (such as penguins, otters, and crows) as they navigate their extinction, blending absurd humor with existential themes.
+A recurring narrative thread follows two transmigrating souls who inhabit multiple animal forms across the stories, encountering one another in shifting roles and relationships that illuminate connections between play, love, and purpose.
+A humble rock appears throughout the volume as a symbolic object tied to these reflections.

 Publication

 Written by Takashi Ushiroyato and illustrated by Kanato Abiko, Before You Go Extinct was serialized on Kodansha's Comic Days website between May 3 and 31, 2024.
 Its chapters were compiled into a single tankōbon volume released on August 9, 2024.

 During their panel at New York Comic Con 2024, Kodansha USA announced that they had licensed the series for English publication in Q4 2025.